arihantverma/arihantverma.com/posts/personal-essays/jan-2021/thinking-about-writing-as-means-of-livelihood.md

 1. Writing for news / literary magazines.
 2. Writing for tech / coding magazines.

-I want write about stories and books that I read and hear.
-This way I'll get to read and listen more, and possibly get paid for it.
+I want to write about stories and books that I read and hear.
+This way I'll get to read and listen more, and possibly get paid.
 Sounds really cool, doesn't it?
-I'm going to make it possible.
+I'm going to make it possible, and document everything – failures and successes, as I do so.

 I want to write about the code that I read, because I want to read more code.
 So basically I'm just playing deals with myself.